benkolera/talk-opaleye/code/README.md

 cabal repl
 ```

+And if you want to follow on with the database schema that we are working with,
+take a peek at the [DB setup script](setup.sql).

 ## Why Opaleye

 Opaleye is an embedded DSL written in Haskell that generates SQL and runs it